jaykantrprj/jaykantrprj.github.io/_posts/2023-04-09-docker-for-beginners.md

 - Docker registry: A repository for Docker images, such as Docker Hub

 ## Installing Docker
 To get started with Docker, you need to install it on your machine.
 Docker is available for Windows, Mac, and Linux.
-You can follow the offical installation page https://docs.docker.com/engine/install/.
+You can follow the offical installation page to complete installation https://docs.docker.com/engine/install/.

 Once you've installed Docker, you can verify that it's working by running the hello-world image.
 This image is a simple example that prints a message to the console.

+## Docker Images and Containers
+Docker images are read-only templates that contain an application and its dependencies.
+Custom Docker images can be created by writing a Dockerfile, which contains the instructions for building the image.
+Docker containers are instances of Docker images that run as processes on the host machine.
+Containers can be started by specifying image from a registry (if it's not already available locally) and starts a new container.
+You can also use Docker to pull and push images to a registry, such as Docker Hub.
+This makes it easy to share your images with others and to use images that others have created.

+## Dockerizing your Application
+Dockerizing an application involves creating a Docker image that contains the application and its dependencies.
+This makes it easier to deploy the application to different environments and ensures that it runs consistently.

+Application can be dockerized by creating the Docker images having application and its dependencies.
+First, the Dockerfile neeed to be created to build the image by providing instruciton.
+Once you've created the Dockerfile, you can build the image using the docker build command.
+This creates a new Docker image that you can run as a container.

+## Docker Compose
+Docker Compose is a tool for defining and running multi-container Docker applications.
+It allows you to define the services that make up your application in a YAML file and then start them all with a single command.
+With Docker Compose, you can define the network connections between the containers, the volumes that should be shared between them, and any other configuration options.

+## Conclusion
+Docker is a powerful tool that simplifies the process of building, shipping, and running